cryptlex/lexactivator-java/README.md

 # lexactivator-java
-LexActivator API wrapper for Java
+LexActivator - Java licensing library

 Refer to following for documentation: